Silgan (NYSE:SLGN) Updates Q2 2023 Earnings Guidance

 Silgan Increases Dividend

-The business also recently disclosed a quarterly dividend, which was paid on Friday, March 31st.
-Shareholders of record on Friday, March 17th were issued a dividend of $0.18 per share.
-This represents a $0.72 annualized dividend and a yield of 1.46%.
-The ex-dividend date of this dividend was Thursday, March 16th.
-This is an increase from Silgan’s previous quarterly dividend of $0.16.
-Silgan’s payout ratio is presently 24.41%.
+The business also recently declared a quarterly dividend, which was paid on Friday, March 31st.
+Stockholders of record on Friday, March 17th were given a $0.18 dividend.
+The ex-dividend date was Thursday, March 16th.
+This is a positive change from Silgan’s previous quarterly dividend of $0.16.
+This represents a $0.72 dividend on an annualized basis and a dividend yield of 1.46%.
+Silgan’s dividend payout ratio is 24.41%.

-In other Silgan news, Director Anthony J. Allott sold 50,972 shares of Silgan stock in a transaction dated Thursday, February 9th.
-The stock was sold at an average price of $54.08, for a total transaction of $2,756,565.76.
-Following the transaction, the director now owns 709,501 shares of the company’s stock, valued at approximately $38,369,814.08.
-The transaction was disclosed in a document filed with the SEC, which is available at this hyperlink.
+In related news, Director Anthony J. Allott sold 50,972 shares of the stock in a transaction that occurred on Thursday, February 9th.
+The stock was sold at an average price of $54.08, for a total value of $2,756,565.76.
+Following the completion of the transaction, the director now directly owns 709,501 shares in the company, valued at $38,369,814.08.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.
 Company insiders own 24.33% of the company’s stock.

 Silgan Holdings, Inc engages in the manufacture and sale of rigid packaging for consumer goods products.
 It operates through the following business segments: Dispensing and Specialty Closures, Metal Containers, and Custom Containers.
 The Dispensing and Specialty Closures segment offers dispensing and specialty closures for food, beverage, health care, garden, home, personal care, fragrance, and beauty products.